Gangnam Style: Music video

 The chorus ends and he is seen in a parking garage, where Psy is approached by a man (Yoo Jae-suk) in a yellow suit who steps out of a red Mercedes-Benz SLK 200; they have a dance duel.
 Psy then appears in an elevator underneath a man (Noh Hong-Chul) who is straddling him and thrusting his pelvis.
 The man in the yellow suit then gets in his car and leaves.
 The camera pans and it shows Psy in the subway station, where he boards the train and notices Hyuna (who would have her own version of the song) dancing.
-At one of the train stops, he approaches the girl in slow motion, and she approaches him.
+At one of the train stops, he approaches the woman in slow motion, and she approaches him.
 They start to embrace.
-He then tells the girl "Oppa Gangnam Style," and they horse dance along with some other dancers at the train stop, commencing the second chorus.
+He then tells the woman "Oppa Gangnam Style," and they horse dance along with some other dancers at the train stop, commencing the second chorus.
 He also surfaces from a spa hot tub.
 In the Rolling Stone interview, Psy says he copied the spa surfacing scene from Lady Gaga's video ("Poker Face").

-Psy sings to the girl at a night club as people in various costumes walk behind them.
+Psy sings to the woman at a night club as people in various costumes walk behind them.
 He raps in a serious tone in an enclosed space, but when he says "You know what I'm saying" the camera zooms out, and it is revealed that he is actually sitting on a toilet with his pants down.
-Psy, the girl and the group of people in costumes do the horse dance and strike a final pose.
-After a brief reprise of the dance duel, Psy says, "Oppan Gangnam style", and the video finishes with a cartoon graphic.
+Psy, the woman, and the group of people in costumes do the horse dance and strike a final pose.
+After a brief reprise of the dance duel, the video finishes with a cartoon graphic of Psy at the stable.

 Production

-The music video is directed by Cho Soo-hyun, who also directed the MV for Psy's follow-up single "Gentleman" and the MV for "This Love" by Shinhwa.
+The music video is directed by Cho Soo-hyun, who later directed the video for Psy's follow-up single "Gentleman" and the video for "This Love" by Shinhwa.
 It shows Psy performing a comical horse-riding dance and appearing in unexpected locations around the Gangnam District, such as an outdoor yoga session and a hot tub.
 He wears several distinctive suits and black sunglasses with a mindset of "dress classy and dance cheesy."
 It features a "skewering [of] the Gangnam image" by the "non-Gangnam Psy"; this parody would be recognizable to viewers familiar with Korean culture.
-Although there are more than ten different locations featured, only two of the scenes are actually filmed in the Gangnam district.
+Although there are more than ten different locations featured, only two of the scenes are filmed in the Gangnam district proper.
 The sauna scene, elevator scene, and bathroom scene were filmed elsewhere in the greater Seoul region, and some shots were filmed in World Trade Center Seoul and the Songdo International Business District, which includes Songdo Central Park and International Business District Station.
 The video was shot over 48 hours in July 2012.

 In K-pop, it is routine to have cameos by celebrities in a music video, such as in the dance scenes in the elevator and the parking garage.
-The guests in the music video include:
+Guest appearances in the music video include: